Going Beyond Sheng Siong Group Ltd's (SGX: OV8) 3.4% Dividend Yield

 |Year||Interim dividend per share (Singapore cents)||Final dividend per share (Singapore cents)||Total dividend per share (Singapore cents)|

-Sheng Siong’s total dividends have increased from 3.0 Singapore cents per share in 2014 to 3.4 cents in 2018, giving an annual growth rate of 3.2%.
-The growth in dividend is above the inflation rate during those years.
+Sheng Siong’s total dividends have increased from 3.0 Singapore cents per share in 2014 to 3.55 cents in 2019, giving an annual growth rate of 3.4%.
+The growth in dividend is above the average inflation rate in Singapore.

 Sheng Siong doesn’t have a formal dividend policy.